gitify-app/gitify/README.md

 ### Version 1.0.0 is now out!

-Gitify finally reaches version **1.0.0**.
+> Gitify finally reaches version **1.0.0**.
 The app has been rewritten from scratch using React v15, Redux, Bootstrap 4 and more.
 This allows me to prepare the surface for more features (GitHub Enterprise etc).
 Unfortunately, due to a change in the auto-update package API, you will have **to download the update manually**.
 This is now fixed and you won't have to download any updates manually again.
 Finally the user settings will be reset with the new version.
-Hope you like it and feel free to give me some feedback! - Manos (ekonstantinidis)
+Hope you like it and feel free to give me some feedback!

+> Cheers,
+> Manos (ekonstantinidis)

 ### Download